Can Candida Be Cured Naturally?

 Summary

 Candida overgrowth is typically treated with antifungal drugs.
-However, natural remedies may support the treatment of yeast infections and oral thrush.
+However, natural remedies may support the treatment of yeast infections and oral thrush, like dietary changes, stress management, and probiotics.
+The evidence supporting supplements to treat candidiasis is weak, and relying on natural remedies alone is unlikely to resolve it.

 Verywell Health uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.